KODOTO1488/Test/README.txt

-It's just a test for my practice in university <3
+It's just a test for my practice in university :D